 /*

-The `Segment` message contains information about the flow of traffic on a section of roadway.
+The `Segment` message contains information about the flow of traffic on a

 */